stuartmacfarlane/tools/README.md

 This script calculators the average PHP memory used per PHP-FPM process currently running.
 Run this on a cronjob and log the output to get an idea over time.
 Useful for optimizing PHP-FPM max children based on available memory.

+## script 2
+this does something

+## script 3
+this also does something